carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-**THIS VERSION DO NOT ALLOW 'MODULE' NOR 'CONTEXT' ANALYSIS**

-Step 10
+### Step 10
 ===============================================
 **Compute the pangenome results**

 PPanGGOLiN provides multiple outputs to describe a pangenome.
-In this section the different outputs will be described
+In this section the different outputs will be described.

-**1. DRAW**

-**1.1 U-shaped plot**
+#### 1 U-shaped plot

 A U-shaped plot is a figure presenting the number of families (y axis) per number of organisms (x axis).
 It is a .html file that can be opened with any browser and with which you can interact, zoom, move around, mouseover to see numbers in more detail, and you can save what you are seeing as a .png image file.